 Carpet Removal in Broward County and Fort Lauderdale, FL

 If you are in the market for carpet removal services, look no further than DustRam®.
-We are the national leader of dustless flooring removal.
+We are the national leader of dust free flooring removal.
 DustRam® provides dust-free solutions that leave your commercial or residential property cleaner than it was from when our team first arrived.
 Our dust free system immediately sucks up the silica dust the instant it is created, never releasing it into the air you breathe.
-DustRam® Broward County captures 99.97% of the dust created during carpet removal while traditional and virtually dust-free methods expose you to many pounds of dust.
+DustRam® Broward County captures 99.99% of the dust created during carpet removal while traditional and virtually dust-free methods expose you to many pounds of dust.
 Hire DustRam® for a better, faster, and cleaner carpet removal in Broward County, Florida.

 Need a Quote?
 Contact DustRam® Today.

-What Separates DustRam® From Other Contractors
+What Separates DustRam® From Other Companies and Contractors

 Various contractors across the nation perform traditional carpet removals without properly grinding down and profiling the concrete subfloor.
 Quality profiling is necessary because it is the process that removes any protruding element that can negatively impact the new floor installation.
 We remove elements such as tack strips, staples, nails, screws, paint, adhesives, varnish, and much more.
 Profiling ensures a flatter, smoother, and more bondable concrete subfloor.
 This makes the new installation process easier and makes for a better overall install.

 Our mechanical profiling process includes the use of top-rated grinding machines in combination with the PulseRam® vacuum system by DustRam®.
 Our system captures dust created at the source.
 Concrete preparation procedures minimize debris that may inhibit proper adhesion.
 Choose DustRam® for the best quality services in town.
 Check out more videos to watch our system at work!